yolantis/nft-inventory-data/README.md

 # nft-inventory-data
-script to keep track of sold nft
+script to keep track of available nfts, and it has a filter to mark items as sold.